Back to People

 Confidence

-In 1953 Ada's notes on the Analytical Engine were republished by B. V. Bowden as an appendix to Faster than Thought, renewing interest in her work.
+Ada's notes on the Analytical Engine were republished in 1953 as an appendix to B. V. Bowden's anthology, renewing interest in her contributions.

 Confidence